Hare Conditioned: Production notes

 Hare Conditioned uses many of the same limited animation techniques which Jones had previously introduced in The Dover Boys two years prior, including rapid motions and sliding backgrounds.

 The camping scene, soon revealed to be part of the window display for a department store is an outdoor recreation turned into an illusion.
 The taxidermy department represents "a more deadly artificial display on nature".
 Robin L. Murray and Joseph K. Heumann argue that these serve as monuments to a disappearing natural world.

 This animated short contains a reference to wartime shortages.
 Bugs impersonates an elevator operator and introduces the items available on the sixth floor: rubber tires, girdles, nylon hosiery, bobby pins, alarm clocks, bourbon, butter, and other picture postcards.
 These were indeed rare items during World War II.

 Bugs scares the store manager and himself by doing an impersonation of "a horrible Frankincense monster".
 This serves as an indirect reference to Frankenstein's monster.

 Home media

-This cartoon was released on Looney Tunes Golden Collection: Volume 2.
+This cartoon was released on Looney Tunes Golden Collection: Volume 2 and Looney Tunes Collector's Vault: Volume 1.